PARKEND BRIDGE AND CANNOP BROOK.

 The road passing along the front of the Fountain Inn dates back to at least 1670.
 In the 1700s it was used to transport timber to docks on the River Severn at Purton Passage and Gatcombe and so a substantial crossing was required where it met the Cannop Brook at Parkend.

 Parkend Bridge is constructed entirely of stone and, viewed from underneath, it can be seen that the bridge is actually in three sections; having been widened at both its southern and northern arches.
 The original, central, section is exactly 14 feet wide.
 The northern extension is around half that, but the one on the southern side is much wider.
 The age of the central section is unknown, although certainly very old.
-It is assumed that the extended sections relate to the addition of the Milkwall Tramway and then, later, The Marsh Wharf Sidings railway branch line too.
+It is assumed that the extended sections relate to the addition of the Milkwall Tramway and then, later, its repositioning to allow room for new a branch line that was added to the steam railway,

 This 1776 map shows Parkend Bridge before it was widened.
 Interestingly, it spanned two watercourses; the main Cannop Brook and a smaller tributary which joins from the east.
 The tributary is thought to be a stream which once flowed off the hill, along the northern side of Yorkley Road.
 It was used as an outflow for a mine called Mason's Tump, and then later for water pumped out of Castlemain Pit too.